IBPA/DeepPep/README.md

 If you have any questions about DeepPep, please contact Minseung Kim (msgkim@ucdavis.edu) or Ameen Eetemadi (eetemadi@ucdavis.edu).

 ### Citation
- M. Kim, A. Eetemadi, and I. Tagkopoulos, “DeepPep: deep proteome inference from peptide profiling”, PLoS Computational Biology (2017) *accepted*
+ M. Kim, A. Eetemadi, and I. Tagkopoulos, “DeepPep: deep proteome inference from peptide profiling”, PLoS Computational Biology (2017) [\[link\]](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005661)

 ### Licence
 See the [LICENSE](./LICENSE) file for license rights and limitations (Apache2.0).